treasure-data/td-cordova-sdk/docs/api.md

         </tr>
 <tr>
     <td><a href="#uploadEvents">uploadEvents()</a></td>
-    <td><p>Upload buffered events to TreasureData.
+    <td><p>Upload buffered events to Treasure Data.
 This function can be called at any time.</p>
 </td>
         </tr>
 <tr>
     <td><a href="#addEventWithCallback">addEventWithCallback(event, table, database, success, error)</a></td>
     <td><p>Add an event to a local buffer.
-Use a callback function to cerify success / failure.</p>
+Use a callback function to certify success / failure.</p>
 </td>
         </tr>
 <tr>
     <td><a href="#uploadEventsWithCallback">uploadEventsWithCallback(success, error)</a></td>
-    <td><p>Upload buffered events to TreasureData.
+    <td><p>Upload buffered events to Treasure Data.
 If you need to know when uploadEvents is successful or has failed, use uploadEventsWithCallback.</p>
 </td>
         </tr>
 <tr>
     <td><a href="#enableAppLifecycleEvent">enableAppLifecycleEvent()</a></td>
     <td><p><strong>Android Only function.</strong>
-App lifecycle event tracking is optional and not enable by default.
+App lifecycle event tracking is optional and not enabled by default.
 Enable automatic app lifecycle event tracking.</p>
 </td>
         </tr>